-If your landlord repeatedly tries to give the notice to you or someone you live with but fails, then your landlord may post the notice on your door.
-If the notice is posted to the door or somewhere obvious (e.g., on the gate), your landlord must also send you a copy of the notice by certified mail.
+You landlord may also post a copy of the notice in a conspicuous place on your home.
+If the notice is posted to the door or somewhere obvious (e.g., on the gate), your landlord must also mail you a copy of the notice.